Some parts of Laura Gozlan’s films presented in the exhibition may offend the sensibilities of children.

 This exhibition is part of Exporama.

-For her solo show at 40mcube, Laura Gozlan creates a sculptural environment in which is displayed a cycle of video micro-fictions staging an evocation of the Monstrous Feminine.
+Laura Gozlan’s work takes the form of installations composed of sculptures and videos.
+For her solo exhibition at 40mcube, she creates a sculptural environment in which is displayed a cycle of video micro-fictions.

-Laura Gozlan, Onanism Sorcery, 2021.
+Laura Gozlan, Onanism Sorcery, 2021, exhibition view.
 Curated and produced by 40mcube.
 Courtesy of the artist and Valeria Cetraro gallery (Paris).
+Photo: Margot Montigny.